Research-Based Activities to Boost Happiness

 Write a letter of gratitude to someone you have not previously thanked.
-I appropriate, meet the person and read the letter.
+If appropriate, meet the person and read the letter.

 4. Practice mindfulness

 Take a few minutes each day to bring your full and complete attention to something you are doing: for example, walking, eating, listening, breathing.
-Then, read and follow the 5 mindfulness tips that no one tells you about when building a meditation practice.
+Then, read and follow the 5 mindfulness tips when building a meditation practice.

 5. Set goals

 Write down a goal you want to reach that is consistent with your life values.
 Write down your plan of action for reaching that goal.
 What are 2 specific steps you can do this week to make progress on your goal?